ylab-hi/OctopusV/docs/SVCF_specifications.md

-# The Structural Variant Call Format (SVCF) Version 1.0 Specification
+# SVCF: A Customized VCF Format for Structural Variants

 ## 1. Introduction

-The Structural Variant Call Format (SVCF) is a text file format for representing structural variant (SV) calls.
-It is based on the [Variant Call Format (VCF) Version 4.2](https://samtools.github.io/hts-specs/VCFv4.2.pdf).

-SVCF shares much of the same structure as VCF, with meta-information lines, a header line, and then data lines containing information about structural variants.
-The key differences lie in the representation of the structural variants and additional optional fields to provide more details about each variant.
-One of the main goals of SVCF is to provide a more intuitive, unified format that can be seamlessly integrated into the SVoctopus software for various operations including merging, statistical analysis, and benchmarking.
+SVCF is simply a customized version of the [Variant Call Format (VCF) Version 4.2](https://samtools.github.io/hts-specs/VCFv4.2.pdf) adapted for working with structural variants (SVs).
+This is not a new format standard, but merely our internal implementation with minor adjustments to better handle structural variant data.

+This document describes how we use the standard VCF format with some custom fields and conventions to support structural variant analysis.
+The customization primarily adds specific fields for representing structural variants while maintaining full compatibility with standard VCF tools.

+These adaptations were created to improve integration with the SVoctopus software and facilitate operations such as merging, statistical analysis, and benchmarking of structural variants.

 ## 2. File Structure

-The SVCF file is structured as follows:
+Our customized VCF follows the standard VCF structure:

 - **Meta-information lines**: Start with "##" and provide metadata about the file (e.g., format version, reference used).
 - **Header line**: Starts with a single "#" and lists all the fields that will appear in the body of the file.